Chamberlain Award 2020 entry

 - £25,000 or less; or

-- £60,000 or less and successfully complete a Pathways to Birmingham programme or be resident in a Low Progression Neighbourhood (defined as a Polar 4 quintile 1 area) when applying to study at Birmingham as recorded on your UCAS application.
+- £60,000 or less and successfully complete a Pathways to Birmingham programme or be resident in a Low Progression Neighbourhood (defined as a Polar 4 quintile 1 area) when applying to study at Birmingham as recorded on your UCAS application (as your home address).

-The Chamberlain Award will be subject to annual and in-year reassessment to determine continued eligibility.
+The Chamberlain Award will be subject to annual reassessment to determine continued eligibility.
 We recommend that you read the Terms and Conditions for the Chamberlain Award.

 View the Terms and Conditions for the Chamberlain Award (PDF - 46.8 KB).